dhoesle/dhoesle/README.md

 ### Hey there ✌🏽

 My name is Danny.
-I'm a developer fresh out of code bootcamp ready to start my career in software and ready to build!
+I'm a developer fresh out of code bootcamp excited to start my career in software and ready to build!

 - 🔭 I’m currently working on ...
 Learing new coding languages
 - 🌱 I’m currently learning ...
 C++